Palau Nacional: Competition of 1924

-On the 18th of July 1924 the engineer Marià Rubió i Bellver, member of the organization and lawyer of J.M.
+On 18 July 1924 the engineer Marià Rubió i Bellver, member of the organization and lawyer of J.M.
 Almirall Carbó, launched a competition of projects.
 The participation was open to all Spanish architects, who could present an individual project or one together with the proposal of a construction company.
 It was the latter option that gave way to the final winner.

 Ten projects in total were presented.
 That of José María Martín was rejected, as it was considered outside of the scope of the project.
 The nine successful entries were made public in January 1925: